-Slap my wrist - I am a terrible novel reader.
+Slap my wrist - I not a book worm.
 It's partly because (why is this word so dissed?), I fail to pick up on where I have left, and also because I hate silence.
 I love, however, short stories ala Oscar Wilde, Angela Carter.
-So please forgive this short list of Classic Lesbian Fiction that I recommend.
+So please forgive this short list of Classic Lesbian Books that I recommend.
 It comprises of a few lesbian novels which Cameo Girl suggested to me when I was seeking to find out which team I played for and, when gays were rarely depicted in movies and television.

-At the time, some lesbian Literature rocked my boat, yet generally I was disappointed by the "... then their vines intertwined" metaphors!
-Moreover, some sapphic books where so heavy going that I felt I was a climbing a H.U.G.E mountain to to reach the end.
-Though not a fiction reader, BRAVO to those early novelists for their huge couraggio in publishing their liberating prose, and in particular to Radclyffe Hall ...
+At the time, some lesbian literature rocked my boat, yet generally I was disappointed by the "... then rose vines intertwined" metaphors!
+Moreover, some sapphic books where so heavy going that I felt I was a climbing a H.U.G.E mountain to reach the end.
+Though not a fiction reader, BRAVO to those early lesbian novelists for their huge couraggio in publishing their liberating prose, and in particular to Radclyffe Hall ...

 for The Well of Loneliness and her subsequent nightmare trial.